danieludy/amazon-chime-voiceconnector-transcription/README.md

 ### (Optional) Configure AWS IAM User

-Create AWS IAM user to deploy the sample if administrative credential is not available
+If administrative credential is not available, AWS account admin can use the following command to create a user for sample deployment, or grant the permission using the attached policy file.

 Create IAM user with empty policy.
 ```